SivaCse/LyndaJavascript/Readme.md

 ## License

-Not public domain see Udemy to purchase the course tutorials
+Not public domain see Lynda.com to purchase the course tutorials